atifkhanfall2024/Netflex-GPT/README.md

   - create a movie slice initally null then calling an api of movies now plying name and dispatch it into store
   - then we read that movie in title.js from this we read title and review

+  - creating custom hook for code reusability and cleaning code

 # Features